skip-mev/connect/metrics.md

 ### Health Metrics Summary

-In summary, the health metrics should be monitored to ensure that the side-car is updating its internal state, updating the price of tickers, and fetching data from the price providers as expected.
+In summary, the health metrics should be monitored to ensure that the side-car is updating its internal state, updating the price of each market, and fetching data from the price providers as expected.
 The rate of updates for each of these metrics should be inversely correlated with the `UpdateInterval` in the oracle side-car configuration.

 ## Prices Metrics

-The side-car exposes various metrics related to the prices of tickers.
+The side-car exposes various metrics related to market prices.
 These metrics are useful for monitoring the health of the price feeds and the aggregation process.

 ### Price Feed Metrics

 The following price feed metrics are available to operators:

 * [`side_car_provider_price`](#side_car_provider_price): The last recorded price for a given price feed.
-* [`side_car_provider_last_updated_id`](#side_car_provider_last_updated_id): The error rate for a given price feed.
+* [`side_car_provider_last_updated_id`](#side_car_provider_last_updated_id): The last UNIX timestamp for a given price feed.

 #### `side_car_provider_price`

 This metric represents the last recorded price for a given price feed.
-The metric is indexed by the provider, market, and ticker.
+The metric is indexed by the provider and market.
 For example, if we want to check the last recorded price of the BTC-USD market from the Coinbase API, we can run the following query in Prometheus:

 ```promql
 side_car_provider_price{provider="coinbase_api", id="btc/usd"}